Gothic Basin

 After about 3 miles you will reach a magnificent waterfall formation named Kong’s Tower.
 I am not sure how it got its name, but never the less it makes an excellent spot to stop.

-If you feel the courage, and have the skill, try out the scramble route up Del Campo as an excellent side trip.
+If you feel the courage and have the skill, try out the scramble route up Del Campo as an excellent side trip.

 Despite the heavy cloud cover and rain of the day, the views inside of the Gothic Basin were as astounding as ever.
 Del Campo and Gothic Peaks were both covered up but Foggy lake was, well, foggy.